glathoud/js.metaret/README.md

 Background: Implementing mutual tail recursion optimization without trampoline [1] - for good performance - led me to write quite insane code [2].
 Here is a lighter approach, that extends JavaScript with two keywords `metafun` and `metaret`, implementing one tiny bit of Backus' metacomposition [3].

+.

+An extra keyword `inline` is supported, see issue #3 and file:jsm_dev/expl_longer.jsm for examples.

+.

 [0] http://glat.info

 [1] http://glat.info/jscheck/tomrec.xhtml